pdo9141/GitDemo/Readme.txt

 22) Hotfix workflow: create hotfix branch, make your changes, do a "git checkout master" then "git merge hotfix"
 23) Get latest: git fetch origin
 24) Leverage remote branches and repositories to work on more time consuming projects
 25) Why rebase instead of merge?
 Code is all the same in the end, you get linear history.
-You can't rebase in VS